LEARNAcademy/syllabus/cat-tinder/frontend/cat-create.md

   }
 ```

-We need to call the method `onSubmit`.
+We need to call the function `onSubmit`.
 To accomplish this, we can add a button from Reactstrap.
 (Don't forget to add the Reactstrap import!)

 **src/pages/CatNew.js**